haade-administrator/haade.fr/_posts/en/2021-09-25-zoneminder-home-assistant-and-machinelearning.md

   - /en/blog/home-automation-smarthome-jeedom-homeassistant/securite/zoneminder-home-assistant-et-machinelearning/5/
 ---

-[Dlandon](https://hub.docker.com/r/dlandon/zoneminder.machine.learning){:target="_blank"} this year released a Docker image complete with Zoneminder and Machinelearning, integration into home assistant is complete.
+[Dlandon](https://hub.docker.com/r/dlandon/zoneminder.machine.learning){: target="_blank"} this year released a Docker image complete with Zoneminder and Machinelearning, integration into home assistant is complete.
 This is why this article absolutely had to see the light of day.
 For less than a year, installation under docker has been greatly simplified.
 In addition, **machinelearning is very complete** thanks to object detection, facial detection, facial recognition, plate recognition, etc ....

 ## Prerequis: